-This art inspired event will raise funds for a worthy cause, while entertaining with an acoustic performance by Cara Frew, short talk by Simon Jones; Helping Rhino’s Founder and CEO, a few words from Paula Abbandonato; a-Sisterhood Founder and CEO and info on the Greg du Toit sculpture exhibition by Georgina Shields; Director of the Everard Read Gallery, London.
+This art inspired, intimate event will raise funds for a worthy cause, while entertaining guests with an acoustic performance by singer Cara Frew; a short talk by Simon Jones, Helping Rhinos Founder and CEO; a few words from Paula Abbandonato, a-Sisterhood Founder and CEO and info on the Guy du Toit sculpture exhibition by Georgie Shields, Director of the Everard Read Gallery, London.

 Fun packed evening not to be missed!
 Join us to inspire change.
 The time for action is now.